-Also, if a background star goes supernova, we should be able to observe the same event within the secondary image, with an appropriate delay for its longer light path.
-This clustering of background stellar images should also be evident in the centres of ring galaxies, such as Hoag's object, but may be more difficult to discern if there is a an agglomeration of antimatter present to block the view, and/or a haze from stellar/anti-stellar wind interactions.
-Also, where a relatively empty SG high lies between us and a background galaxy we may see a very diffuse image of the galaxy - as has been observed for certain so-called low surface brightness galaxies.
+Again, if a background star goes supernova, we should be able to observe the same event within the secondary image, with an appropriate delay for its longer light path.
+This clustering of background galactic images should also be evident in the centres of ring galaxies, such as Hoag's object, but may be more difficult to discern if there is an agglomeration of antimatter present to block the view, and/or a haze from stellar/antistellar wind interactions.
+Indeed, the number of galaxies per unit area observed through the ring of Hoag's Object appears to be significantly higher than what can be seen in the surrounding space.

+In a similar vein, if a relatively empty SG high lies between us and a background galaxy we may see a very diffuse image of the galaxy - as has been observed for the so-called low surface brightness galaxies.
 For other interesting galactic examples, the reader is invited to take a look at AM 0644-741 on the Hubblesite, where it appears that a ring galaxy has created at least one, and possibly two, secondary images of a background galaxy, and the so-called 'heart-shaped galaxy', where we may be seeing an inverted secondary image of a ring galaxy.